 - Avoid contact with any person who may have any symptoms of Ebola infection.

-- Avoid having sex with any person in a risk area (always use a condom if you do have sex).
+- Do not have sex with anyone in or from a risk area (always use a condom if you do have sex).

 - Make sure fruit and vegetables are washed and peeled before eating.